As a stakeholder you are encouraged to comment on farm audits, pilot projects and our standards in development or review.

 Request a new species

 As part of our commitment to continuous improvement, we are always monitoring the industry and determining if new species should be added to the ASC programme.
-To propose species you think ASC should consider certifying in the future visit Request a new species page.
+You can help us with this by telling us which species you think ASC should consider certifying in the future.
+If you have a particular species in mind please contact us at firstname.lastname@example.org.